 The Future of Design

 Design has never been in greater demand.
-Businesses, government, and local communities are turning to designers and artists for innovation and problem solving, creating new opportunities in every sector of the economy for artists, designers, graduates and architects.
+Businesses, government and local communities are turning to designers and artists for innovation and problem-solving, creating new opportunities in every sector of the economy for artists, designers, graduates and architects.
 The demand for our graduates is increasing, and each year, many receive offers of employment prior to graduation, while others go on to pursue graduate education.

-Still, other graduates become art educators, designers who establish their own firms, or develop viable product and service concepts.
-Currently, interior design students are working with KUDO kids to take their early education furniture concepts from classroom to market.
+Still, other graduates become art educators and designers who establish their own firms or develop viable product and service concepts.
+Currently, interior design students are working with KUDO kids to take their early education furniture concepts from the classroom to the market.